Skip to main content

 What is CHEQ?

 CHEQ is a go-to-market security platform founded in 2016 and headquartered in Tel Aviv.
-It positions itself as protecting the entire go-to-market operation — paid campaigns, web forms, analytics, and digital properties — from invalid traffic, bots, fake leads, data contamination, and client-side threats.
+It positions itself as protecting the entire go-to-market operation, paid campaigns, web forms, analytics, and digital properties, from invalid traffic, bots, fake leads, data contamination, and client-side threats.
 CHEQ states it is trusted by more than 15,000 companies, from emerging brands to the Fortune 50, and it acquired the click-fraud product ClickCease (now CHEQ Essentials) in 2020 to serve the SMB market alongside its enterprise platform.

-CHEQ's enterprise platform is organised into several products: CHEQ Acquisition (protecting paid marketing investment from invalid traffic), CHEQ Form Guard (defending web forms from fake leads), CHEQ Analytics (surfacing invalid-traffic impact), CHEQ Manage (governing first- and third-party tags and scripts), CHEQ Enforce (privacy and consent enforcement), and CHEQ Agent Intent (identifying and assessing visitors, including AI agents).
+CHEQ's enterprise platform is organized into several products: CHEQ Acquisition (protecting paid marketing investment from invalid traffic), CHEQ Form Guard (defending web forms from fake leads), CHEQ Analytics (surfacing invalid-traffic impact), CHEQ Manage (governing first- and third-party tags and scripts), CHEQ Enforce (privacy and consent enforcement), and CHEQ Agent Intent (identifying and assessing visitors, including AI agents).
 It is a mature, well-funded vendor, having raised a reported $182M+ from investors including Tiger Global and Hanaco Ventures.

 How CHEQ works